-- promotes equal opportunities and fair treatment in employment and occupation and prohibits any form of discrimination; and - ensures the right of workers and employees to establish and join organizations of their own choosing without the need for prior authorization.
+- Promotes equal opportunities and fair treatment in employment and occupation and prohibits any form of discrimination, and - Ensures the right of workers and employees to establish and join organizations of their own choosing without the need for prior authorization.

 Sika Australia's local management team is obliged to ensure, supervise, and monitor the protection of human and labour rights at their entities and within their areas of responsibility.
 They are also responsible for taking preventive action and providing adequate training to their staff.
-The annual GRI Compliance Confirmation asks all Sika Group entities' General Managers to confirm that they have implemented and communicated the following human and labour rights principles to their staff:
+The annual GRI Compliance Confirmation asks all Sika Group entities' General Managers to confirm that they have implemented and communicated the following human and labour rights and principles to their employees:

-- the prohibition of forced, slave, compulsory or child labour; - the freedom of association (without need of prior approval) unless prohibited by local laws; - the right to fair compensation; and - the non-discrimination and equal opportunity principle.
+- Prohibition of forced slave, compulsory, or child labour - Freedom of association (without need of prior approval), unless prohibited by local laws - Right to fair compensation, and - Non-discrimination and equal opportunity principle